-I was engaged when I was 20, and married a week after my 22nd birthday.
+I got engaged when I was 20, and we eloped shortly after I turned 21 (our wedding cruise was a week after my 22nd birthday).
 And from the second I got engaged until this very day, I have been peppered with comments about how I am just far too young to be married.
 How I should have waited until I was older before settling down.
 To this I just have to ask:

 I have yet to be presented with a legitimate answer as to why I should have waited to get married.
 However I have what I believe are 5 very good reasons to have gotten married when I did.